Install the Azure AD Connect provisioning agent

-This document walks you through the installation process for the Azure Active Directory (Azure AD) Connect provisioning agent and how to initially configure it in the Azure portal.
+This article walks you through the installation process for the Azure Active Directory (Azure AD) Connect provisioning agent and how to initially configure it in the Azure portal.

-The following installation instructions assume that all of the Prerequisites have been met.
+The following installation instructions assume that all the prerequisites were met.

 Install the agent